Yandex Cloud

 API

-1. In the management console, navigate to the folder the service account belongs to.
+1. In the management console, click or in the top panel and select the folder the service account belongs to.

-3. In the left-hand panel, select Service accounts and select the service account.
+3. In the left-hand panel, select Service accounts and then select the required service account.

 4. Navigate to the Access bindings tab.